Lakshan-Madushanka/Tracker/README.md

   - delete
 - Syntax highlighting
 - Link management
+- Responsive design (Ready to use in any device)

 ### Backup data
 Spatie backup package is used.
 Ypu can run below command.
 For more information